ove/ove-asset-manager/docs/Users.md

 You can reset a user's password using `./am-cli.sh user edit --password <username>`.

-You can update the groups to which a user has read or write access by providing `--read <group1 group2 ...>` or `--write <group1 group2 ...>` in place of `-ppassword`.
+You can update the groups to which a user has read or write access by providing `--read <group1 group2 ...>` or `--write <group1 group2 ...>` in place of `--password`.

-You can remove reading/writing permissions from all groups using `--noread` or `--nowrite`.
+You can remove reading/writing permissions for all groups using `--noread` or `--nowrite`.

-You can grant administrator rights with `--admin`, or remove admin rights using `--noadmin`.
+You can grant admin rights with `--admin`, or remove admin rights using `--noadmin`.

 ## Removing a user

-An account can be removed with the command `./am-cli.sh user remove <username>`,
+A user account can be removed with the command `./am-cli.sh user remove <username>`.